Haivision/srt-rfc/draft-sharabayko-mops-srt.md

    Note that INPUTBW mode reduces to the MAXBW mode.

-3. Measuring SRT sender's input rate internally and setting the overhead OVERHEAD (ESTINPUTBW mode).
+3. ESTINPUTBW mode: Measure the SRT sender's input rate internally and set the overhead (OVERHEAD).

    In this mode, SRT adjusts the value of maximum bandwidth each time it gets the updated estimation of input rate EST_INPUT_BW: